timrxd/exhibit-backend/README.md

 Simple backend server to to provide data for [exhibit-frontend](https://github.com/timrxd/exhibit-frontend) (coming soon™).

-Simple API based in Go.
+Simple API based in Go, using gRPC-gateway to generate a reverse-proxy based on the protobuf spec.

 ## Setup
  - Make sure the following are installed: